 The GC21 (Edition 2) General Conditions of Contract is the major component of the GC21 Standard Form documents, which also include the Conditions of Tendering, Tender Schedules and Preliminaries.

-The GC21 suite of documents provides a holistic approach to construction procurement, in line with the NSW Government's 10-point Action Plan.
+The GC21 suite of documents available on the buy.nsw website provides a holistic approach to construction procurement, in line with the NSW Government's 10-point Action Plan.
 In particular, the documents have been designed to:

 Standardised Contract